tdavis6/dailySummaryEmail/README.md

 other newspapers likely do too ([WSJ World News Feed](https://feeds.content.dowjones.io/public/rss/RSSWorldNews)).
   - I do not claim responsibility for any content in this feed.
 I do not support any particular news paper, nor wish to make any political comments on any work.
 This feed was choosen because it was shown to be [close to the center of the political spectrum](https://www.allsides.com/news-source/wall-street-journal-media-bias).

-## Buy me a cup of coffee ☕️!
-If you find this program to be valuable, and have all your personal financials taken care of, consider buying me a coffee me through [GitHub Sponsors](https://github.com/sponsors/tdavis6)!